lwerdna/workbench/expr_parser/README.md

     |  |         |  |         |  |  |
     (  6         +  4         )  *  8

+Use the `parse_rd.py` program in this repo to test.

 # Stage 4

 If you play with the parser, you'll notice that the binary operators are *required* to be binary when written.
 We implicitly know that expressions like `3+3+3+3` are are the same as `((3+3)+3)+3` but the parser does not and must be explicitly told.